noviluni/megara-home-assistant/README.md

 This Assistant class works in the same way that Assistant from [voice_assistant](https://github.com/noviluni/voice_assistant), but it implements automatically new behaviours coming from "modules."

-For example

-### How to build a custom module

-When

-The idea behind a module is to add

-To build a module you have to create a file inside modules